Massachusetts DACA Lawyer

 DACA Eligibility Requirements

-DHS may grant DACA status to certain individuals who meet the following eligibility requirements:
+ADHS may grant DACA status to certain individuals who meet the following eligibility requirements:

 - The individual was under the age of 31 on June 15, 2012.

 - The individual arrived in the U.S. before his or her 16th birthday.

 - The individual entered the U.S. without inspection before June 15, 2012, or his or her lawful immigration status expired before June 15, 2012.